 Rebbetzin Chana arrived in Moscow in late 1945, and lived discreetly in a small suburb.
 Her situation was dreadful.
 Forced to hide her whereabouts, Rebbetzin Chana would find a new place to stay every day—where she slept one night, she could not return the next.
 Thus she lived for several months.

 Rebbetzin Chana knew that she must leave Russia, but there were numerous hurdles in the way.
-A committee of a few devoted Chasidim was involved in an elaborate mission of her rescue.
+A committee of a few devoted chassidim was involved in an elaborate mission for her rescue.

-In the summer of 1946, Rebbetzin Chana eventually crossed the Russian-Polish border, arriving in Cracow.
-She then proceeded to an American “Displaced Persons” Camp in Pokking, Germany.
+In the summer of 1946, Rebbetzin Chana eventually crossed the Russian-Polish border, arriving in Krakow.
+She then proceeded to an American “Displaced Persons” Camp in Pocking, Germany.

 Rebbetzin Chana’s oldest son, Rabbi Menachem Mendel, now living in New York, sent telegrams to a number of people of influence to intervene on his mother’s behalf in obtaining the necessary papers and visas for her to continue her journey to safety.
-Rebbetzin Chana eventually left Pokking and traveled by way of Munich and Frankfurt, to Paris, arriving there in Adar 1947.
+Rebbetzin Chana eventually left Pocking and traveled by way of Munich and Frankfurt to Paris, arriving there in Adar 1947.

 Meeting in Paris

 As soon as she arrived in Paris, Rabbi Menachem Mendel hastened to fly out from New York to meet her.
-Separated for twenty years, the reunion of mother and son after profound suffering and loss was deeply emotional.
+The reunion of mother and son, separated for twenty years and after profound suffering and loss, was deeply emotional.

 Paris, 1947.
-After the reunion of Rebbetzin Chana with her oldest son, a special reception was prepared with the participation of Chasidim and friends.
-Here, the future Rebbe farbrenged, his mother sitting to his right.
+After the reunion of Rebbetzin Chana with her oldest son, a special reception was prepared with the participation of chassidim and friends.
+Here the future Rebbe farbrenged, his mother sitting to his right.

-After Shavuot, Rebbetzin Chana and Rabbi Menachem Mendel sailed from Paris to New York, having been directed by Rabbi Yosef Yitzchak, the Lubavitcher Rebbe, to travel by boat and not airplane.
-At the port, they were sent off by a large group of Chasidim and friends.
+After Shavuot, Rebbetzin Chana and Rabbi Menachem Mendel sailed from Paris to New York, having been directed by Rabbi Yosef Yitzchak, the Lubavitcher Rebbe, to travel by boat and not by airplane.
+At the port, they were sent off by a large group of chassidim and friends.